 Meeting the Requirements for a Collaborative Divorce

-Parties Involved in a Collaborative Divorce
+What Parties Are Involved in a Collaborative Divorce?

 The parties who may be involved in a Montgomery County collaborative divorce depend on the particular situation, but each will have their own lawyer.
 The legal team could be comprised of many other professionals, as well.
 For example, if real property is involved, they could have a real estate agent or appraiser, or if there are mental health issues involved, either party could have their own mental-health coach as part of the team.
+Child specialists are also another professional that may get involved in the process if the parties agree.

 If there are financial issues, they could have a financial planner or CPA as a financial neutral.
 However, that person would not work for one of the parties, rather they would work for both as part of a team.
 If there are any mental health issues with the kids, their therapists could also be part of the team.
 Each professional is paid in a different way, and the payments for their services are would be discussed with the team.

-Benefits of Participating in a Collaborative Divorce
+What Are the Benefits of Participating in a Montgomery County Collaborative Divorce?

 The main benefit of participating in a collaborative divorce is that the financial matters will be decided by the group immediately, so the needs of the family will be addressed as opposed to waiting many months for potential relief from the courts.
 The other benefit is that the parties will have a say in how the rest of their lives will be structured because they are committing to deciding between themselves.
 In litigation, the goal is to reach an agreement before going to court, but it is not required because, ultimately, the parties are asking the court to decide their marital issues for them.